Circle of Security concepts and building strong relationships

 Why sleep times are a great way to build relationships

-The concepts of COS don’t stop once a child is going off to sleep.
-In fact, sleep and settling times are a peak time in a child’s day and night when it’s an important time for children to feel safe.
-They also take up a lot of hours in a child’s day (and night) so sleep can’t be excluded from other peak care and connection times.
+The concepts of the Circle of Security don’t stop once a child is going off to sleep.
+In fact, sleep and settling times are peak times in a child’s day and night when it’s a critical time for children to feel safe.
+They also take up a lot of hours in a child’s day (and night), so sleep can’t be excluded from other peak care and connection times.

 Without feeling secure, children can’t relax and allow themselves to be vulnerable.